tomayac/blogccasion/posts/2023/01/not-everyones-currently-building-for-the-web-but-probably-more-people-should.md

 read or engage with the linked tweet.

 Web applications are inherently universal.
-They run on whatever operating system is capable of running a web browser and they do not need to be compiled for each operating system separately.
+They run on whatever operating system is capable of running a Web browser and they do not need to be compiled for each operating system separately.
 The same code base powers the application on all platforms.
 This does not mean that there are no compatibility issues—there are plenty actually—but there is a